RastreatorTeam/rastreator/README.md

 Other goals are:
 - Remove dependency on BlooHound to parse and fill the Neo4j database.
 - Develop a custom ingestor.
-- Add Azure query files (AzureHound ingestor).
+- Add Azure query files.

 ## 5. Collection of query files

-The core of this project is a collection of query files under the queries/ directory.
-Each query file belongs to one of the following categories/tactics (mapping the Mitre ATT&CK Framework):
+The core of this project is a collection of query files under the queries/ directory:
 - queries/
+    - audit/
         - collection/
         - credential_access/
         - discovery/
         - execution/
         - lateral\_movement/
         - persistence/
         - privilege\_escalation/
+    - path/

-As you can imagine, executing queries in one category provides results to achieve or detect that tactical goal in a domain.<br/>
+The audit directory is categorized by tactics (mapping the Mitre ATT&CK Framework).
+As you can imagine, executing queries in one of theses categories provides results to achieve or detect that tactical goal in a domain.
+On the other hand, the path directory is focused on query files to detect interesting control rights of a given start/end node.<br/>
 We encourage everyone, from a Red or Blue Team perspective, to collaborate and share with us their Cypher statements or query files to improve the collection of query files.